matinh/simple-webapp/README.md

 # Simple WebApp to show IllegalAccessException with JDK 17

-This is a minimalistic web application to illustrate a problem with Java 17.
+This is a minimalistic web application to illustrate a problem with Java 17 [I asked for help](https://stackoverflow.com/questions/72361100/) on stackoverflow.
-It uses the following stack:
+It uses the following application stack:

 * JDK 17
 * JakartaEE8